graphops/docs/docs/launchpad/faq.md

 **A:** Using [`volumeBindingMode: WaitForFirstConsumer`](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) although needed for both `openebs-rawfile-localpv` and `openebs-zfs-localpv` seems to misbehave when there is a `storageClass` set as default in the cluster (the `storageClass` definition has the following annotation: `storageclass.kubernetes.io/is-default-class: "true"`).
 Making sure there is no default `storageClass` should fix this issue.

 ---

+### Do I need to use Cilium for Launchpad?

+**Q: Do I need a specific CNI (Cilium, Calico etc) in order to use Launchpad?**

+**A:** The Launchpad stack will work regardless of CNI used and in more general terms should work will all Kubernetes clusters - so you can customize your cluster how you prefer.
+In our [Kubernetes guide](guides/kubernetes-create-cluster-with-kubeadm.md) we use Cilium due to its use of [eBPF](https://ebpf.io/what-is-ebpf/) technology.
+This advanced approach offers a significant boost in efficiency, especially noticeable when managing a large number of nodes.
+It scales well and ensures lower latency, which is crucial for high-performance requirements.
+While Calico does enjoy a broader base of community support and is a strong choice with its iptables routing, Cilium has the upper advantage due to its performance and its more expansive set of features.

+It's important to acknowledge that while Cilium has better performance and features than Calico, it is a bit trickier to set up.
+Our decision isn't influenced by Launchpad; it's purely a preference based on the operational benefits that Cilium brings to our infrastructure.

 ## Need More Help?